leifg/leif.io/content/about/index.md

 Hi there, my name is Leif I am a German living in California.

-I have been working as a developer for over a decade this site is were I collect my thoughts and I hope that there is value for other people consuming it.
-I have especially strong opinions on blockchain technologies.
+I'm a developer by trade and by heart ❤️.
+I enjoy tinkering around with code and sometimes I [speak](https://speakerdeck.com/leifg) and write about it.
+I have particularly strong opinions on blockchain technologies.
 All my posts regarding this topic can be found under [Schlockchain](/schlockchain)

 For my professional credentials refer to my [LinkedIn Page](http://linkedin.com/in/lgensert/).